 Late payments after bankruptcy, foreclosure, and a short sale is normally not acceptable But is not a deal killer.

 Full-time and stable employment is a must.
 The likelihood to continue for the next three years assures lenders the borrower’s ability to repay.
 Mortgage underwriters wants to see that borrowers have re-established credit.

 Other Qualification Requirements

 Borrowers who are under a Chapter 13 Bankruptcy Repayment Plan or have recently had a Chapter 13 Bankruptcy discharge can qualify for FHA Loans but will need to be manual underwriting.

-- For example, if a renter was paying $1,000 per month for rent and the new mortgage payment is $1,200, the rental shock is 20% which is not bad.
+Payment shock is the difference between the new mortgage payment versus the rental payment.
+For example, if a renter was paying $1,000 per month for rent and the new mortgage payment is $1,050 the rental shock is 5% which is not bad.

 HUD Approved Housing Course